Asheville City Manager Gary Jackson will retire this year after shepherding the city through the past 12 years, the city announced on Feb. 13.

 Downtown business owner Elizabeth Schell said city institutions have been built up on top of past and ongoing racial injustice.
 “And because of this, our community has lost so much in leadership, creativity, entrepreneurship and so many other rich gifts that our black residents could offer,” she said.
 “Other minorities and recent immigrants to our country also have so much to offer, if only more resources were allocated equitably.
 We could expand the base of our tourism and development so it’s not just white folks who visit here and white folks who move here and white people and companies who profit.”

-Vice Mayor Gwen Wisler, chair of the city’s Boards and Commissions Committee, said the next step will be to share the recommendations for the Human Relations Commission with the city’s legal department to begin the formal process of proposing the commission, while getting further Council and staff input.
+Wisler, chair of the city’s Boards and Commissions Committee, said the next step will be to share the recommendations for the Human Relations Commission with the city’s Legal Department to begin the formal process of proposing the commission, while getting further Council and staff input.

 In other business